alexirpan/alexirpan.github.io/about.md

 permalink: /about/
 ---

-*Last updated June 11, 2022.*
+*Last updated August 4, 2023.*

-I currently work as a Software
+I currently work as a Research
-Engineer on the Robotics @ Google team, which is part of Google Brain.
+Scientist on the Robotics@Google team, which is part of Google DeepMind.
 The views expressed on this blog are personal opinions, and do not reflect the opinions of my employer.

 My main research interest is deep reinforcement learning and imitation learning, as applied to robotics.
 In general, I like thinking about what's necessary to make robot learning work for real-world problems.
-Much of my work has been based on how to most efficiently use real robot time, and how to leverage external data sources that aren't bottlenecked by real robot hardware, such as simulation or large language / video models.
+Much of my work has been based on how to most efficiently use real robot time, how to leverage external data sources that aren't bottlenecked by real robot hardware, and the challenges of longterm agent-centric data collection.

 I graduated from the UC Berkeley Computer Science program in 2016, doing undergraduate research in the [Berkeley Artificial Intelligence